m2osw/sitter/plugins/sitter_scripts/README.md

 # Defaults

-The `watchdogscripts` plugin starts your scripts using the `watch_script_starter`.
-The starter script retrieves defaults by sourcing the `/etc/default/snapwatchdog` shell script file.
+The `sitter_scripts` plugin starts your scripts using the `sitter-script-starter`.
+The starter script retrieves defaults by sourcing the `/etc/default/sitter` shell script file.
 This file defines various variables that the scripts are free to use.